OWN YOUR RV LOT

 may work as an effective way to realize income while keeping the whole in tact over a long time horizon.

-A lessee, in
+A prospective lessee, in

 reviewing a lease should be careful about maintenance increases over time, right to sub let or transfer clauses that make

-“resale” impossible or out of your control, cost of living adjustments, and other items structured to protect the property
+“resale” impossible or out of your control, cost of living adjustments, and other items structured to protect the

-owner at the expense of the lessee.
+lessor at the expense of the lessee.
 Keep in mind that a long term lease may be of great value to the original lessee but if

 worthless.
 In other words, you will have nothing of value to sell.
 Generally,